NexStandard/NexYamlSerializer/NexVYaml/readme.md

 1. **Interface Serialization:**
 The serializer fully supports the serialization of objects implementing interfaces, allowing you to store and retrieve complex object hierarchies.
-This doesn't work yet with generic classes fully.

 2. **Abstract Class Serialization:**
 Abstract classes can be serialized without any hassle, providing flexibility in your design patterns.